How to Automate Tasks in SQL Server Management Studio

 - Reduce Errors: Manual processes are prone to mistakes, while automation ensures consistency.

-- Improve Efficiency: Scheduled tasks run without manual intervention, ensuring databases are always up-to-date.
+- Improve Efficiency: Scheduled tasks run without manual intervention, ensuring databases are maintained even during off-hours.

 Tools for Automation in SSMS